Tips for Taking Online Classes: 8 Strategies for Success

 Earning your graduate degree online has many benefits, including greater flexibility and an often lower price tag than traditional, in-person programs.
 But how do you know if an online degree program is right for you?
 And how can you stay on track to succeed in an online program?
 Here’s a look at what to expect from an online graduate program and online learning strategies you can use to make the most of your experience.

-The first step, before enrolling in an online degree program, is to decide if the format will be right for you.
-According to Northeastern University assistant teaching professor Monica Borgida, online degree programs are a good fit for graduate students who are:
+The first step before enrolling in an online degree program is to decide if the format will be right for you.
+According to Monica Borgida, a lecturer at Northeastern University, online degree programs are a good fit for graduate students who are:

 Online learning is great for self-directed students, but it’s not right for everyone, Borgida says.